Howard Head: Tennis racquet

-After retiring, Head decided to take tennis lessons and for this purpose he got himself a tennis ball machine, which was manufactured by Prince Manufacturing Inc. Although Howard was not very good at tennis, he figured out that the equipment for the game needed a lot of improvement or he was going to need a lot more practice.
-To begin with he became the majority shareholder and chairman of the board of Prince.
+After retiring, Head decided to take tennis lessons.
+For this purpose, he purchased a tennis ball machine manufactured by Prince Manufacturing Inc. Not particularly proficient at tennis, Howard felt that the equipment for the game needed improvement.
+He became the majority shareholder and chairman of the board of Prince through an acquisition.
 While Head considerably improved the design of the ball machine, he still did not get any better at the game.
-He believed that a big factor that was slowing his improvement was the small sweetspot of the tennis racquet.
-In order to make the game of tennis easier, Head came up with the design of oversized racquet.
-He filed and obtained a patent that covered tennis racquets with size 95–135 square inches.
+He believed that a big factor that was slowing his improvement was the small 'sweet spot' of the tennis racquet.
+In order to make the game of tennis easier, Head came up with the design for an oversized racquet.
+He filed and obtained a patent that covered tennis racquets with a size of 95–135 square inches.
 He also pioneered the development of the graphite racquet, which eventually became the industry standard, replacing wooden racquets.

 Although Prince was the first company to patent oversize racquets, the Bentley Fortissimo preceded the patent by two years, causing Germany to invalidate it.
 Weed also introduced an oversize racquet in 1975, before the first Prince oversize, the aluminum Prince Classic, was introduced.